Genetics, Genomes & DNA

 Extract DNA from Smashed Strawberries

 Scientific American has this well written recipe for extracting DNA from a strawberry using things you'd find in just about any kitchen.
-The post includes step-by-step instructions and observations and questions for the students to answer during the process. learn more
+The post includes step-by-step instructions and… learn more

 resource URL thumbnail